 02 of 16

 The Afghan hound is a very ancient breed that originated thousands of years ago in the mountain region of what is currently Afghanistan, India, and Pakistan.
 Here, the swift dogs were used for hunting and prized as loyal companions by royalty and nobility.
-The long, thick, silky flowing coat does not shed, but it needs a lot of maintenance, including frequent bathing (using both shampoo and conditioner), as well as lots of brushing (up to several hours every week).
+The long, thick, silky flowing coat is low shed, but it needs a lot of maintenance, including frequent bathing (using both shampoo and conditioner), as well as lots of brushing (up to several hours every week).

 HEIGHT: 25 to 27 inches tall at the shoulder